Josh Smith Player Props: Rangers vs. Giants

-The Texas Rangers, including Josh Smith and his .455 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Scott Alexander and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Texas Rangers, including Josh Smith and his .440 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Alex Cobb and the San Francisco Giants at Oracle Park, Saturday at 9:05 PM ET.

 Josh Smith Game Info & Props vs. the Giants